 ASHA AAC Resources - A collection of AAC assessment resources from the American Speech-Language-Hearing Association.

-Communication Matrix - A free assessment tool to help families and professionals easily understand the communication status, progress and unique needs of anyone functioning at the early stages of communication or using forms of communication other than speaking or writing.
+Communication Matrix - Up to five free assessments can be saved in order to help families and professionals easily understand the communication status, progress and unique needs of anyone functioning at the early stages of communication or using forms of communication other than speaking or writing.

 Augmentative & Alternative Communication Profile - The AAC Communication profile provides a structured framework for evaluating an individual’s current level of communicative competence with existing AAC systems.

-Frenchay Screening Tool for AAC - The Frenchay Screening Tool for AAC is designed to assess people’s abilities in terms of physical access, visual acuity, visual processing, visual contrast sensitivity, identifying different types of fonts of symbols, words, categorization, word-picture matching, reading and spelling (with and without symbol support) as well as alpha encoding and focusing thoughts.
+Frenchay Screening Tool for AAC - Although commercially discontinued, this screening tool is avaialble through the OCALI Lending Library.
+The Frenchay Screening Tool for AAC is designed to assess people’s abilities in terms of physical access, visual acuity, visual processing, visual contrast sensitivity, identifying different types of fonts of symbols, words, categorization, word-picture matching, reading and spelling (with and without symbol support) as well as alpha encoding and focusing thoughts.